speranzadeejoe/Mininovalearninghub_website-/README.md

 ## Contact Us

-You can reach MiniNova Learning Hub via email at mininovalearninghub@gmail.com or by phone at +91 90421 86131.
-They are located in Chennai, Tamil Nadu, India.
+You can reach MiniNova Learning Hub via email at mininovalearninghub@gmail.com or by phone at +91 82484 05347 . we are located in Chennai, Tamil Nadu, India.

-## Follow Us
+## Follow Us & Visit Us

-Stay updated by following MiniNova Learning Hub on Instagram at @mininovalearninghub.
+ www.mininovalearninghub.com Stay updated by following MiniNova Learning Hub on Instagram at @mininovalearninghub or dm@ mininova_learning_hub.